 - Explore Essex Street at night and again during the day for two totally different vibes

-Where We Stayed In Salem
+Where We Stayed In Salem:

-We ended the trip with lobster martinis, museum hopping, and shopping for witchy souvenirs—a perfect cozy-spooky finale.
+We ended the trip with lobster martinis, museum hopping, and shopping for witchy souvenirs.
+A perfect cozy-spooky finale.

 - Rental Car: Needed for most of the trip (not Salem).

-- Driving: Boston to Conway (~2.5 hrs), Conway to Greensboro (~2.5 hrs), Stowe, Woodstock, then Salem.
+- Driving: Boston to Conway (~2.5 hrs), Conway to Greensboro (~2.5 hrs), then Stowe, Woodstock, and Salem.

-- Sweaters & flannels
+- Sweaters and flannels

 - Hiking boots

-- Reusable water bottle & portable charger
+- Reusable water bottle and portable charger

-- Camera or smartphone with storage
+- Camera or smartphone with plenty of storage

-- Cozy socks & beanie
+- Cozy socks and a beanie

 - Small daypack or crossbody bag